12 Best Places To Visit In Portugal

 Some of the palaces you can visit,

-3. The Wineries In The Rio Douro Valley
+3. The Wineries in the Rio Douro Valley

-The Douro is the highest flowing river of the Iberian Peninsula and flows across Spain, to northern Portugal to its mouth at Porto, and finally meets the Atlantic ocean.
+The Douro is the highest flowing river of the Iberian Peninsula and flows across Spain, to northern Portugal to its mouth at Porto, and finally meets the Atlantic Ocean.

 The river is marked by a spectacular Douro railway, frequent tourism, and – related – the construction and production of the port – a solid wine – grapes, regular wine, and other agricultural products.

-The small river table contains the Côa Valley Paleolithic art gallery, which is considered to be an important archaeological site designated as UNESCO World Heritage Site.
+The small river table contains the Côa Valley Paleolithic art gallery, which is considered to be an important archaeological site designated as a UNESCO World Heritage Site.

 4. The Venice of Portugal, Aveiro